 DISCONTINUANCES-We find that a large majority of our subscribers prefer not to have their subscriptions interrupted and their files broken in case they fail to remit before expiration.
-It is therefore assumed, unless notification to discontinue is received, that the subscription with the series. the subscriber wishes no interruption in the series.
+It is therefore assumed, unless notification to discontinue is received, that the subscriber wishes no interruption in the series. the subscriber wishes no interruption in the series.